alejandrodeveloper7/Asteroids/README.md

 -The project is developed in Unity 2019.4.6f1

--The project is developed using an obeserver pattern
+-The project is developed using an observer pattern

 -It is ready to be compiled in Standalone and you already have a compiled version compresed in .rar in the folder